Class or Static Variables in Python

 All objects share class or static variables.
 An instance or non-static variables are different for different objects (every object has a copy).
 For example, let a Computer Science Student be represented by class CSStudent.
 The class may have a static variable whose value is “cse” for all objects.
 And class may also have non-static members like name and roll.
 In C++ and Java, we can use static keywords to make a variable a class variable.
 The variables which don’t have a preceding static keyword are instance variables.
-See this for Java example and this for C++ example.
+See this for the Java example and this for the C++ example.

 The Python approach is simple; it doesn’t require a static keyword.

 All variables which are assigned a value in the class declaration are class variables.
 And variables that are assigned values inside methods are instance variables.